 Cracks tell you everything you need to know

 But cracks are only a surface level indication of an issue, and they do not give enough information to get to the heart of the problem.
-If cracks appear, getting a qualified structural engineer or licensed contractor to inspect the area and pinpoint the cause before you take action is vital.
+If cracks appear, getting a qualified structural engineer or contractor to inspect the area and pinpoint the cause before you take action is vital.
 An expert opinion can save you from paying for unnecessary extra repairs that don’t solve the real problem.

 Drainage doesn’t affect your foundations

 If you’ve put off installing gutters or ignored the puddles that accumulate around your home after a heavy rain, don’t be surprised if a foundation issue pops up down the line.
-Without proper drainage and space to move away from the house, water can saturate the soil around the foundations and accelerate them settling further into the earth.
+Without proper drainage and space to move away from the house, water can saturate the soil around the foundation and accelerate settling further into the earth.

 Foundation problems make a home a bad investment